Connect with others who understand.

 PAH vs. PH: What's the Difference?

 Different types of PH have different causes.
-The World Health Organization’s (WHO) international classification of diseases separates PH into five groups based on what causes it:
+The World Health Organization’s (WHO) international classification of diseases separates PH into five groups based on what causes them:

 • Group 1 — Pulmonary arterial hypertension